fsprojects/fsharp-ai-tools/README.md

     // Run the derivative
     df (vec [ 3.0; 4.0; 5.0 ]) |> DT.RunArray // returns [ 55.0; 48.0; 39.0 ]
 ```

+More examples/tests are in [dsl-tests.fsx](https://github.com/fsprojects/TensorFlow.FSharp/blob/master/tests/dsl-tests.fsx).

-* `tf { ... }` stands for TensorFlow and indicates a block of code intended to be executed as a TensorFlow graph.
+* `tf { ... }` indicates a block of code expressed using the DSL and intended to be executed as a TensorFlow graph.
 The
   use of `tf { ... }` is actually optional but recommended for clarity for all significant chunks of differentiable code.

 * `DT` stands for `differentiable tensor` and the one type of `DT<_>` values are used to represent differentiable scalars, vectors, matrices and tensors.